Saving money

 Annual inactivity fee (aka Dormant Fee)

-If a savings account sits dormant, a bank may charge to induce the account holder to stay active.
-It might sound counterintuitive to push a customer to use an account, but the they do it to meet federal regulations associated with inactive accounts.
+If a savings account sits dormant, a bank may charge a fee to induce you to keep it active.
+It might sound counterintuitive to push a customer to use it, but they do it to meet federal regulations associated with inactive accounts.
 They would like to avoid triggering the need to do that extra regulatory work, so they might charge a dormant account between $10 and 25 a month.

 Why do savings accounts have a fee?